com-480-data-visualization/com-480-project-pff/README.md

 Finally, shot volume decreases slightly across quarters while FG% drops more noticeably toward the end of regulation, likely reflecting fatigue and tighter defense in close games.

-For more details, check 'eda.ipynb".
+For more details, check 'eda.ipynb'.

 ## Related Work